 Home Networks

-1. Open Internet → DNS Settings in your router config.
+1. Open Internet → DNS Settings in your router configuration.

 2. Find the option for DNS over TLS (DoT) or DNS over HTTPS (DoH).